Adverse Weather & Emergency Closing Policy

 Catawba College is open year-round except for designated holidays.

-The College will remain open, and classes will be held unless there is clear and substantiated evidence to necessitate otherwise, such as inclement weather.
+The College will remain open, and classes will be held unless there is clear and substantiated evidence to necessitate otherwise, such as inclement weather or safety concerns.
 The safety of our students, faculty, and staff is our top priority in making any weather and emergency-related decisions about campus.

-Condition 1 – Modified Schedule - when an event has significant potential to or is already negatively impacting local area commuting, important campus services, or the efficient functioning of campus buildings and grounds.
-The College may determine to delay employees reporting to work or the early dismissal of employees.
+Condition 2 – Modified Schedule - when an event has significant potential to or is already negatively impacting local area commuting, important campus services, or the efficient functioning of campus buildings and grounds.
+The College may determine whether to delay employees reporting to work or dismiss employees early.
 Remote work is permissible with prior supervisor approval, depending on the nature of the employee’s job.
 Individual faculty are encouraged to offer asynchronous online assignments and arrange make-up work for students unable to report to class due to the weather event.
 Catawba Online class schedules are not impacted.

-Condition 2 – Remote Teaching/Learning/Working Schedule - when safety risks or logistical challenges are more severe and there is a substantial interest in having a relatively limited number of individuals travel to or remain on campus.
+Condition 3 – Remote Teaching/Learning/Working Schedule - when safety risks or logistical challenges are more severe and there is a substantial interest in having a relatively limited number of individuals travel to or remain on campus.
 The College is open on a limited basis with only mandatory operations functioning.
 Only essential employees will report to work or remain on the job unless otherwise directed by supervisors.
 Faculty and staff are asked to teach and work remotely where possible.
+Catawba Online classes are not impacted.

 Condition 3 - Closure – is limited to events that pose the most severe risks to health and safety or present the most difficult logistical challenges that will severely impede the efficient and effective functioning of the College.
 Only essential employees will report to work or remain on the job unless otherwise directed by supervisors.
 Essential employees who are not needed for a particular adverse weather or other emergency events as determined by their supervisor may be instructed not to report to work.